WPSurfer.com

 You can create a rule and then copy and paste the expression from above using the “Expression builder” option.

-As far as I know, If you have a content site, I don’t see why somebody would visit links containing those words.
+As far as I know, If you have a content site, I don’t see why somebody would visit links containing those words but you never know.

 My CloudFlare Firewall Rules

-I have implemented several methods to secure my WordPress sites and these could change but this is the best today.
+I have implemented several methods to secure my WordPress sites and these could change but this is probably my best foundation for the CloudFlare Firewall.

 RuleReason